Skip to content

 min_snr float

-Minimum SNR required at the clouds peak value to consider the cloud as valid.
+Minimum SNR required at the clouds peak value to consider the cloud as valid (only for 'vg' method).

 0.0